SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 | Event     | `close` | N/A (removed) |
 | Slot     | `actions` | N/A (removed) |

  - The properties "showClose", "showCounter", "priority", the event "close" and the slot "actions" are removed and there are no alternatives provided.
-The NotificationGroup no longer shows a "Close" button, counter text, priority and actions.
+The NotificationGroup no longer shows a "Close" button, counter text, priority, and actions.

 - The `busy` and `busyDelay` properties have been renamed to `loading` and `loadingDelay` properties.